Virginia Institute of Marine Science

 The ability to coordinate the management of human activities in the landscape from an environmental perspective has been a desired, yet elusive, interest.
 The ability to accurately value environmental functions economically has confounded this process; but conflicts are not confined to the obvious ones between economics and the environment.
 Even those activities within the field of environmental management are not always harmonious.
 A myriad of management activities administered at various levels of government results in a web of responsibilities lacking in any central coordination.
 Varied local, state, and federal programs administered by different agencies have missions that put them in conflict with other agencies and programs.

 Environmental policy -- Virginia -- Gloucester County, Environmental management -- Virginia -- Gloucester County

 Submitted to U.S. Environmental Protection Agency, Region III, award CD-98338101-0.

 Mason, P., & Hershner, C. (2003) Jurisdictional environmental coordination, Gloucester County, Virginia.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/2043
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/2043